rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ocp4-qf62q-worker-eastus3-q4vwn   Ready    worker   28m   v1.22.3+ffbb954
 ```

-* We can check that we have this VMs / nodes that correspond with the cluster in the Azure Portal as well as resources inside of the Resource Group generated by the installer:
+* We can check that we have these VMs / nodes that correspond to the cluster in the Azure Portal as well as resources inside the Resource Group generated by the installer:

 [![](/images/azureipi5.png "azureipi5.png")]({{site.url}}/images/azureipi5.png)